- Code PSYC3016

 Upon successful completion, students will have the knowledge and skills to:

-- Understand the clinical research tools used to recommend treatment for neuropsychological disorders that occur following brain injury, such as disorders of visual and somatosensory attention, memory, and executive functions;
+- Understand the clinical research tools used to recommend treatment for neuropsychological disorders that occur following brain injury, such as disorders of visual and somatosensory attention, memory, and executive functions.

 - Research, integrate, and effectively communicate knowledge in the field by presenting the output as part of a small-group project.

 As part of the mandatory requirements from the Australian Psychology Accreditation Council (APAC), students must demonstrate the specific competencies listed in the learning outcomes for this course.
 For example, group tasks assess the required demonstration of teamwork skills, and presentations assess the required demonstration of oral communication skills.
 Some students may be eligible to have recommended reasonable adjustments applied to materials, activities or assessment tasks provided the integrity of the course, and the competencies being assessed, are maintained.